What Is The Difference Between a Public Defender and a Private Defense Attorney?

 If you’ve been charged with committing a crime, you might be weighing your options when it comes to your attorney.
-You could be wondering if you should go with a public defender, or choose a private defense attorney instead.
-Whether you’ve been charged with theft, or you’re looking at a federal drug charge, your decision is going to be one of the most important you’ve ever made in your life.
+You could be wondering if you should go with a public defender or choose a private defense attorney instead.
+Whether you’ve been charged with theft or you’re looking at a federal drug charge, your decision is going to be one of the most important you’ve ever made in your life.

 The criminal defense attorneys with Sand Law PLLC can’t make this decision for you.
 But we can promise that we will do everything we possibly can to either reduce the penalties you face or have your case dropped entirely.
 We have a great deal of experience defending our clients against criminal charges.
 And we’re ready to put that knowledge to work for you.